 Blood urea nitrogen (BUN) is an indication of renal (kidney) health.
-The normal range is 1.8-7.1 mmol/L or 6–20 mg/dL.
+The

 Why BUN Rising Higher Than Normal Level